Graduate & Postdoctoral Fellow Diversity Recruitment

 NYU School of Medicine’s postdoctoral training program provides resources and training to postdoctoral fellows, helping them progress in their chosen careers, recognizing that fewer than 20 percent of postdoctoral fellows have tenure-track faculty careers.
 Events include career panels on science writing, education, communication, and jobs in government, academia, policy, and nonprofit organizations.

-At NYU School of Medicine, two-thirds of our postdocs are non-U.S. citizens, hailing from more than 35 countries on 6 continents.
+Two-thirds of our postdocs are non-U.S. citizens, hailing from more than 35 countries on 6 continents.
 We recruit and support this diverse student body.

 PhD Program Diversity

 The PhD program at Sackler Institute of Graduate Biomedical Sciences recruits and improves retention of underrepresented minorities by nurturing diversity.
 Overseen by Naoko Tanese, PhD, associate dean for biomedical sciences, the program has seen a significant increase in the number of underrepresented minorities who applied and matriculated to graduate programs at NYU School of Medicine during the past 17 years.